dimara/ganeti/doc/design-network2.rst

 **L3**: A CIDR and a gateway related to the network.
 Since a NIC can have multiple IPs on the same cable each network can have multiple L3 info with the restriction that they do not overlap with each other.
+The gateway is optional (just like with current implementation).
+No gateway can be used for private networks that do not have a default route.

 **subnet**: A subnet is the above L3 info plus some additional information (see below).